#Snippets

 Lima

-For developers that are used to work with Linux, Lima can prove itself a powerful addition to their toolbox.
+For developers accustomed to working with Linux, Lima can prove itself a powerful addition to their toolbox.
 Its main use case is running containerd on MacOS, but it can also act as a Docker Desktop replacement or even do generic Virtual Machine management.
 We’re going to focus on this last one today.

 This approach has a more significant performance impact than Docker, but it can be a good combination of compatibility and ease of use for projects that don’t run well within containers.